-Astronomers have discovered a giant planet with an exceptionally wide orbit in a young system of three suns.
+Astronomers have retracted the discovery of a giant planet with an exceptionally wide orbit in a young system of three suns.

 Today in Science, Kevin Wagner (University of Arizona) and others report the discovery of a gas giant in the triple-star system HD 131399.
 The planet, HD 131399Ab, appears to orbit the brightest star of the bunch, HD 131399A, which is roughly 10 times brighter than the Sun.
 The team can’t quite pin down the planet’s path, but the researchers estimate that the world is about 82 astronomical units (or Earth-Sun distances) from the star and could complete an orbit in 400 to 700 years.